 Srinagar being such a preferred tourist destination has several ATMs, petrol pumps and mechanics available.
 As a traveler, you don’t have to worry about ATMs, petrol pumps, and mechanics.
 It goes without saying that there are numerous petrol pumps in Srinagar; so ensure that you start the journey from here with a full tank.

 After you leave Srinagar, the next fuel station is HP petrol pump at Nagbal.
 There are two petrol pumps at Ganderbal but after that, the next one is in Kargil only.

 BSNL, Airtel and Jio phones work well in Kargil.
 Starting from Srinagar, if you were on a post-paid connection, you will have some connectivity until Sonamarg.
 Your phone will be dead again until you reach Kargil.

 In Kargil, BSNL, Airtel, and Jio will provide an excellent network with good voice clarity and 4G data.
 On the stretch from Kargil to Leh, Airtel will continue to keep come and go at regular intervals.

 The cities of Srinagar and Kargil both have large enough hospitals to handle any medical emergencies.
 Between these two, you can get some basic medical assistance at Ganderbal, Kangan, Sonamarg, and Dras.

 I hope the details above on traveling from Srinagar to Kargil were of help.
-If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.